rethinkdb/rethinkdb/NOTES.md

     * The `jobs` table lists running queries and background tasks (#3115)
     * The `stats` table contains real-time statistics about the server (#2885)
     * The `logs` table provides access to the server logs (#2884)
-    * The `identifier_format` optional argument to `table` switches how databases, tables and servers are referenced in the system tables.
+    * The `identifierFormat` optional argument to `table` switches how databases, tables and servers are referenced in the system tables.
 Can be either "name" or "uuid" (#3266)
     * Added hidden debug tables (`_debug_table_status`, `_debug_stats`).
 These tables are subject to change and not part of the official administration interface (#2901, #3385)
   * Improved cluster management
     * Servers can now be associated with multiple tags using the `--server-tag` flag or by updating the `server_config` table (#2856)